This post may contain affiliate links. If you use these links to buy something I may earn a small commission at no cost to you. Thanks.

 Now that I had the yarn though I could not think of a new fun pattern to do.
 I hit a wall and kept putting it off.
 Then I remembered that a couple of summers ago I found this old school Crochet Project book at a yard sale for like $1.
 It’s from at least the early 80’s if not before.
 Even though a lot of the projects and photos are terribly dated some of the techniques and stitches are still usable.
 I flipped through that one night and found this HDC post stitch.
 It was used for a small bag, and called for a thinner cotton yarn.
 So I modified it and came up with this pattern.
 I love Post stitches and the texture and designs that come out of them.
 I love the way this came out.
 I definitely have a few other ideas on how to use it as well.
 I’m looking forward to those! 🙂

-Note: This pattern is available for free.
-You are welcome to use the pattern to make and sell products.
+A couple of disclaimers: This pattern is intended for personal use only.
+You are welcome to use the pattern to make and sell products, to keep for yourself, or to give away as gifts.
 I would appreciate receiving credit and a link back to the site.
 Please do not republish or distribute the pattern in any way, or use my photos in your listings.

 - 1 Coordinating color (for the border, optional.
 You can also just use one of the cake colors)